nshawn4675/nshawn4675.github.io/_posts/2020-07-09-Maximum-Width-of-Binary-Tree.md

 layout: post
 title:  "[LeetCode July Challange]Day9-Maximum Width of Binary Tree"
 date:   2020-07-09 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: LeetCode
+tags: [Tree, Depth-First-Search, Breadth-First-Search, Binary Tree, C++]
 ---
 Given a binary tree, write a function to get the maximum width of the given tree.
 The width of a tree is the maximum width among all levels.
 The binary tree has the same structure as a **full binary tree**, but some nodes are null.